andr-nau/anagrams-languages-compare/README.md

 __3. Main step - finding of anagrams for different languages.__

-Anagrams also divided by sets of words of equal length.
+The main idea of the serach for anagrams is to prepare "signatures" of each word - list of all letters of the word in alphabetical order.
+Then all words with the same signature can make an anagram.
+An anagram is an equality of two words, so total number of anagrams (for current signature) is 1/2 of all words that belong to one signature.
+Anagrams results is also presented using sets of words of equal length.
 Next Figure shows number of anagrams for each "equal length words" set (in absolute values):

 ![Output figure](https://github.com/andr-nau/anagrams-lang-compare/blob/master/anagrams.png "anagrams")

-Next picture presents number of anagrams for each "equal length words" set, but recalculated in % of length of each set:
+Next picture presents the same result, but recalculated in the percents of words number in each word length set:

 ![Output figure](https://github.com/andr-nau/anagrams-lang-compare/blob/master/anagrams_percent.png "anagrams in %")